manjurulcis/DeployAssistant/README.md

 # On Slack.com
 1. Create a Slack App
-2. Create A bot User
+2. Create A bot User and remmeber to update it in index.js line 4
+3. Create a channel e.g. 'database-backup' and update it in index.js line 7
-3. Get OAuth token and put token in const bot = new SlackBot({
+4. Get OAuth token and update token in the following line in index.js line 12
-                            token: '',
-                            name: 'backupextractor'
-                         });
 ```